FredrikAppelros/coffee-adventure/README.md

 So, you want to learn how to code?
 Great!
 This tutorial aims to help you get the basics down.
 It's divided up into a bunch of chapters which teaches different core concepts of programming.

 Within these chapters, besides a bunch of text, you will find small snippets of code.
 It's recommended that the reader not just read these, but actually copy them and run them interactively using the CoffeeScript [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
 This hands-on approach will allow the reader to get familiar with writing code.
-Eventually, the snippets will get more complex and you will want to move on to writing the code in text files.
+Eventually, the snippets will get more complex and you will want to move on to writing the code in separate files.

 A text editor that works great for this is [Atom](https://atom.io/), which incidentally is written in CoffeeScript itself.
 If Atom isn't your cup of coffee (okay, no more bad puns), you can take a look at the excellent [Sublime Text](http://www.sublimetext.com/) editor.
 Or you can just use your own favorite text editor, if you already have one.